LIAAD/Time-Matters/README.md

 Time matters is the result of a research conducted by Ricardo Campos during his [PhD](http://www.ccc.ipt.pt/~ricardo/ficheiros/PhDThesis_RCampos.pdf) at the [University of Porto](https://www.up.pt/).
 The algorithm, initially implemented in C#, has now been made available as a Python package by [Jorge Mendes](https://github.com/JMendes1995) under the supervision of [Professor Ricardo Campos](http://www.ccc.ipt.pt/~ricardo/) in the scope of the Final Project of the Computer Science degree of the [Polytechnic Institute of Tomar](http://portal2.ipt.pt/), Portugal.

 ## What is Time-Matters?
-Time matters is a python package that aims to score the relevance of temporal expressions found within a text (single document: Time-Matters-SingleDoc) or a set of texts (multiple documents: Time-Matters-MultipleDocs).
+Time matters is a python package that aims to score the relevance of temporal expressions found within a text (single document) or a set of texts (multiple documents).

-The first, aims to determine the relevance of temporal expressions within a single document.
+The first (Time-Matters-SingleDoc) aims to determine the relevance of temporal expressions within a single document.

-The latter, aims to determine the relevance of temporal expressions within multiple documents.
+The latter (Time-Matters-MultipleDocs), aims to determine the relevance of temporal expressions within multiple documents.

 ## Rationale
 Our assumption is that the relevance of a candidate date (d<sub>j</sub>) may be determined with regards to the relevant terms (W<sub>j</sub><sup>\*</sup>) that it co-occurs with in a given context (where a context can be a window of _n_ terms in a sentence, the sentence itself, or even a corpus of documents in case we are talking about a collection of multiple documents).
 That is: the more a given candidate date (d<sub>j</sub>) is correlated with the most relevant keywords (W<sub>j</sub><sup>\*</sup>) of a document (or documents), the more relevant the candidate date is.